MateoCuadros/MateoCuadros/README.md

 ## Hello there!

-- 🌱 I am a junior at Seattle Pacific University
+- 🌱 Junior undergrad student at Seattle Pacific University
 - 📚 Clinical and counseling psychology major with a minor in data analytics
+- 🔎 Researching family dynamics at SPU's Child and Adolescent Lab

 <!--
 **MateoCuadros/MateoCuadros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.